Is Munich Safe To Visit? A Travel Safe Guide [2023 Update]

 With a population of 1.5 million, Munich offers so many things to do and enjoying your time here is of paramount importance to the local authorities so they work very hard to ensure that safety is always at the top of their tourism and domestic agendas.

 Yes.
-Visitors and international tourists to this fantastic Bavarian city definitely don’t need to (overly) worry about crime and about feeling unsafe walking the streets of Munich.
-Just be aware and diligent much as you normally would be anywhere.
+Visitors and international tourists to the fantastic State Capital of Bavaria definitely don’t need to (overly) worry about crime and about feeling unsafe walking the streets of Munich.

 The shadiest part of the city, probably best to be avoided at night, is around the Main Train Station (Hauptbahnhof) but again, as a comparison to other shady areas of other cities such as London or Paris, it’s actually not that bad.